 These are the rules and regulations for the Falkland Islands Hockey Association.
 They may be amended at any time with or without notice.

-Last update: May 2019
+Last update: April 2021

 It is the responsibility of the player to be familiar with these rules and adhere to them at all times.

 You can download a copy of the rules and regulations here: 2021 Rules and Regulations

 Rules for DEK & Inline Hockey, Youth & Senior leagues 2021

 1 The rink surface is 23m x 18m

 2 Rink markings and face off dots are as follows: Centre dot and two dots in each team end zone – one on the left hand side and one on the right.
 The goal crease in front of each goal is marked in yellow.
 The off side line for both teams is the centre line marked on the floor (black changing to white).